syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 </td>
 <td>
-Resolves column index from the Grid column index associated with SfTreeGrid.Columns.
-It includes the IndentColumn and RowHeader also.
+Resolves column index from the grid column index associated with SfTreeGrid.Columns.
+It also includes the indent column and row header also.
 </td>
 </tr>
 <tr>